 Middle School Curriculum

-Our math program gives students a strong understanding of mathematics skills and facts, the number system, number operations, measurement & data, geometry, algebraic thinking, statistics & probability, expressions & equations and functions.
-STAR Assessments and Accelerated Math programs are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
+Our math program gives students a strong understanding of mathematics skills and facts, the number system, number operations, measurement & data, geometry, algebraic thinking, statistics & probability, expressions & equations, and functions.
+STAR Assessments and IXL Math are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
+The main curriculum resource is Big Ideas Math which takes an exploratory approach to math instruction and learning as students use real-world scenarios to address problems and apply their learning.
+The program provides ample opportunities and resources for differentiation allowing me to address the needs of all my students at their level.
+The online components provide students with additional resources including instructional videos and interactive explorations and manipulatives.

 There is an essential integration of technology as all middle school grades participate in a 1-to-1 iPad program.
 Students conduct and gather research, giving them the opportunity to evaluate and summarize information and ideas, in order to answer questions and solve problems.